albertoaliberti/Fundamentals/readme.md

 ## Data Assumptions

 * Fundamental data is available every 3–4 months
-* The dataset includes BYD, NFLX, APPL starting from 01/01/2015
+* The dataset includes BYD, NFLX, AAPL starting from 01/01/2015
 * The price at index $i$ is approximated as the average price between two fundamental data releases

 ---